LucasAlvaresA/portfolio-lucas/README.md

 ### Features

 -   **Dark Mode**: Toggle between light and dark themes for a personalized experience.
--   **Multi-language Support**: Switch between Portuguese and English to view the content in your preferred language.
+-   **Multi-language Support**: Switch between Portuguese, English and Spanish to view the content in your preferred language.
 -   **Interactive UI**: With smooth animations and dynamic content rendering.

 ## Conclusion